ArcelorMittal unit hit by South Africa carbon tax worries

 "They have been spending heavily on curbing pollution in recent years, but there's probably still a way to go," said Stephen Meintjes, an analyst at brokerage Imara S.P.
 Reid in Johannesburg.

-The tax, set at 120 rand (9.22 pounds) per tonne of carbon dioxide equivalent, has been criticised by carbon-intensive companies such as ArcelorMittal and petrochemicals giant Sasol (SOLJ.J).
+The tax, set at 120 rand ($14) per tonne of carbon dioxide equivalent, has been criticized by carbon-intensive companies such as ArcelorMittal and petrochemicals giant Sasol.

 Shares of Sasol, the world's top producer of motor fuel from coal and one of the heavyweights on the Johannesburg Stock Exchange, fell nearly 2 percent.

-Some of the exemptions proposed by the Treasury include a 60 percent tax-free threshold until 2020 on annual emissions for all industries, including electricity, petroleum, iron, steel and aluminium.
+Some of the exemptions proposed by the Treasury include a 60 percent tax-free threshold until 2020 on annual emissions for all industries, including electricity, petroleum, iron, steel and aluminum.

 Companies will also be able to claim additional relief of up to 10 percent by investing in external green projects to reduce their carbon tax liabilities.